-- 215. The Amendment proposes to introduce Floor Area Ratio and Floor Area Uplift controls that are designed (in part) to procure certain types of public infrastructure through Floor Area Ratio and Floor Area Uplift schemes. - 216.
-The Amendment does not provide any detail on how the balance of the public infrastructure task is to be funded or delivered, or any information which demonstrates that the proposed infrastructure will be able to be adequately funded through the existing and proposed framework. - 217.
-In the absence of a fully costed DCP (or ICP), it is not possible to know whether the overall public infrastructure funding framework will be able to deliver the necessary infrastructure, and, equally importantly, whether the ultimate framework will meet the principles of need, nexus, equity and accountability. - 218.
+- 218. The Amendment proposes to introduce Floor Area Ratio and Floor Area Uplift controls that are designed (in part) to procure certain types of public infrastructure through Floor Area Ratio and Floor Area Uplift schemes. - 219.
+The Amendment does not provide any detail on how the balance of the public infrastructure task is to be funded or delivered, or any information which demonstrates that the proposed infrastructure will be able to be adequately funded through the existing and proposed framework. - 220.
+In the absence of a fully costed DCP (or ICP), it is not possible to know whether the overall public infrastructure funding framework will be able to deliver the necessary infrastructure, and, equally importantly, whether the ultimate framework will meet the principles of need, nexus, equity and accountability. - 221.
 Given that the DCPO was introduced some years ago, it is my view that this Amendment should be accompanied by a fully costed DCP.
-As long as interim contributions are collected, there is a lack of certainty in respect of public infrastructure delivery and the risk of a funding shortfall to government. - 219.
+As long as interim contributions are collected, there is a lack of certainty for all parties in respect of public infrastructure delivery. - 222.
 I consider it a reasonable possibility that actual development yield could significantly exceed projections.
-This could result in an under-provision of infrastructure in Fishermans Bend. - 220.
+This could result in an under-provision of infrastructure in Fishermans Bend. - 223.
 Notwithstanding the primary issues identified above, there are a number of other specific issues identified in my evidence that relate to the FAR and FAU controls that should be addressed.
 In my view, aspects of these controls do not align with the principles of equity and accountability.